Abstract submission for the 2018 Western Division AFS meeting is here:

 background, and any other tidbit of interesting information asked for by the session chair or that

-• Presentations must start and end ON TIME, NO EXCEPTIONS, because they are coordinated
+you wish the participants to know about you. - Presentations must start and end ON TIME, NO EXCEPTIONS, because they are coordinated

 with the other concurrent sessions.
 Be sure to rehearse your talk before the meeting to be sure

-• Podium mounted computers, lighting, and microphones are not always dependable.
+that it does not exceed the allotted time. - Podium mounted computers, lighting, and microphones are not always dependable.
 Be prepared

-• An excellent 45-minute video on tips and tricks to create effective presentations was created by
+to give your talk without such aids, if necessary (hopefully not!). - An excellent 45-minute video on tips and tricks to create effective presentations was created by

 Jesse Trushenski (Center for Fisheries, Aquaculture, and Aquatic Sciences; Southern Illinois